Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 To raise an exception of a definite type method Raise() of  the appropriate exception class shall be used.
 ~~~~~
-DomainError::Raise(“Cannot cope with this condition”);
+Standard_DomainError::Raise(“Cannot cope with this condition”);
 ~~~~~
-raises an exception of *DomainError* type with the associated  message “Cannot cope with this condition”, the message being optional.
-This  exception may be caught by a handler of a *DomainError* type as follows:
+raises an exception of *Standard_DomainError* type with the associated message “Cannot cope with this condition”, the message being optional.
+This exception may be caught by a handler of a *Standard_DomainError* type as follows:
 ~~~~~
 try {
   OCC_CATCH_SIGNALS
   // try block
 }
-catch(DomainError) {
+catch(const Standard_DomainError& ) {
-// handle DomainError exceptions here
+// handle Standard_DomainError exceptions here
 }
 ~~~~~